Colombian Fitness Model Diana Maux Shows Off Cleavage, Abs, And Booty In Breathtaking Instagram Photo

 Diana Maux looked breathtaking in her latest Instagram share.
-The model posted an inspirational photo of her perfect bod as she enjoyed the great outdoors.
-Her royal blue bikini and skimpy boy shorts fit her like a glove much to the delight of her fans.
+The model posted an inspirational photo of her perfect body as she enjoyed the great outdoors.
+Her royal blue bikini and skimpy boy shorts fit her like a glove, much to the delight of her fans.

-In her caption, the fitness model let her fans know that they would be focusing on their arms today.
+In her caption, the fitness model let her followers know they would be focusing on their arms for that day’s workout.
 Those who follow Diana know that she regularly hosts an exercise class on her Instagram live feed.
-While Diana wants to pay attention to her biceps, triceps, and the like, her fans couldn’t keep their eyes off other parts of her anatomy.
+While she wants to pay attention to her biceps, triceps, and the like, however, it seems her fans couldn’t keep their eyes off other parts of her anatomy.

-Diana wore a classic bikini that hugged her curves in all the right places.
-She flaunted her voluptuous cleavage and showed off her abs in her barely-there outfit.
-Diana paired the revealing bikini top with a pair of short shorts that seemed just a tad too tight for her.
-The pants put Diana’s thick booty on display and revealed her trim waist.
+Diana wore a classic bikini top that hugged her curves in all the right places.
+She flaunted her voluptuous cleavage and showed off her abs in her barely there outfit.
+She paired the revealing top with a pair of tiny shorts that seemed just a tad too tight for her.
+The pants put her thick booty on display and revealed her trim waist.

-In the stunning pic, Diana’s fans were also treated to her lean thighs and sunny smile.
-She looked relaxed and at ease as she posed for the camera by leaning against a metal railing.
+In the stunning pic, her fans were also treated to her lean thighs and sunny smile.
+She looked relaxed and at ease as she posed for the camera while leaning against a metal railing.

 Diana seemed to be taking some time to enjoy the outdoors.
-In the background, one can see a raised platform, palm trees, and a pale blue sky striated with cumulus clouds.
+In the background, a raised platform, palm trees, and a pale blue sky striated with cumulus clouds could be seen.

 View this post on Instagram